-The following learning objectives apply for Jazz/pop or Classical Main Instrument Upon completion of the course, the student:
+The following learning objectives apply for Jazz/pop or Classical Main Instrument

-- Possesses specialized knowledge of artistic and technical practice, repertoire, methods, and theory. - Possesses specialized knowledge of relevant pedagogical and didactic methods. - Masters artistic and technical skills and expressions. - Is able to independently argue and take responsibility for their own learning needs, specialization opportunities, and creative development potential, as well as structure time and effort. - Is able to act professionally with respect to responsibility and ethics. - Masters critical and analytical approaches to performing musical and pedagogical practices. - Is able to assess and choose among artistic forms of expression and make qualified and reflective artistic and pedagogical choices. - Is able to undertake artistic communication activities and discuss music pedagogical, music-related, and professional issues with both peers and nonspecialists.
+- Possesses specialized knowledge of artistic and technical practice, repertoire, methods, and theory. - Possesses specialized knowledge of relevant pedagogical and didactic methods. - Masters artistic and technical skills and expressions. - Is able to independently argue and take responsibility for their own learning needs, specialization opportunities, and creative development potential, as well as structure time and effort. - Is able to act professionally with respect to responsibility and ethics. - Masters critical and analytical approaches to performing musical and pedagogical practices. - Is able to assess and choose among artistic forms of expression and make qualified and reflective artistic and pedagogical choices. - Is able to undertake artistic communication activities and discuss music pedagogical, music-related, and professional issues with both peers and non-specialists.